abrahamdio/expressgulpstarter/README.md

 https://thinkster.io/mean-stack-tutorial

-These are two tutorials that I used to create MEAN Stack with Angular ES6 Components and Gulp.
+These are the two tutorials that I used to create MEAN Stack with Angular ES6 Components and Gulp.